Nicklas Helenius: Aston Villa

 On 18 June 2013, Helenius signed for Aston Villa on a three-year deal believed to be in the region of £1.2m.
 He scored a header on his debut in Villa's first pre-season game of the season, against German team SV Rödinghausen.
 He followed this up with another headed goal against VfL Bochum on his second appearance for the club.
 He made his Premier League debut on 24 August 2013 at Villa Park against Liverpool which ended in a 1–0 defeat.
 Helenius scored his first goal for the club on 4 January 2014 against Sheffield United in an FA Cup third round tie at Villa Park.
-Helenius gained notoriety when he got his shorts pulled down by Jan Vertonghen in a game against Tottenham Hotspur, revealing his underpants.
+Helenius gained notoriety when he got his shorts pulled down by Jan Vertonghen in a game against Tottenham Hotspur, revealing his white briefs.

 After only three league games for Aston Villa in the first half season, Helenius was expected to leave the club.
 Helenius failed to become a regular part of the match day squad and would often not even be included.
 With a lack of interest from suitable buyers he found himself seeing the season out in the sidelines, only making one appearance in the 2014 campaign in an FA Cup game against Sheffield United F.C where he also scored his only goal for Aston Villa.
 Helenius' agent revealed in May 2014, that Helenius was not a part of Aston Villa's future plans and therefore had to leave the club.
 Helenius revealed that a reason behind his struggles were a bacterial infection and an addiction to sleeping pills.
 Helenius had many clubs interested, like IFK Göteborg and AaB.
 Aston Villa also rejected a bid from IFK Göteborg.